Siguhau/master-thesis/README.md

 # A Case Study on using GPT-4o for Broken Role-Based Access Control Vulnerability Detection

-This repository is contains the implementation and collected data used in my Computer Science Master Thesis at the Norwegian University of Science and Technology (NTNU)
+This repository is contains the implementation and collected data used in my Computer Science Master Thesis at the Norwegian University of Science and Technology (NTNU).
+The Thesis is available on [NTNU Open](https://hdl.handle.net/11250/3149142)

 ## Abstract